Technology

 Q5.
 How do I stay updated?

 Follow course providers, read ML newsletters, and engage in communities.
-Revisit your roadmap quarterly to add new tools and retire old ones.
+Revisit your roadmap quarterly to add new tools and retire old ones so your skill set remains aligned with current best practices.

 Leave a Reply